 Email Outreach and Follow Up

 Remember that section about email newsletters?
 Never underestimate the power of the follow-up.
 Keep in touch with your customers and let them know that they haven’t been forgotten now that you have their business.

 Ask questions about the service they received, inquire about how you can make their experience better, and ask for feedback about how their product is performing.
 Personal messages are best.
 If possible, send a customized note that refers to your customer’s specific needs.

 With so many brands vying for a consumer’s attention, your best offense is to have a solid offering of content.
-Custom-tailoring content for each stage of the buyer’s journey will help educate your audience on the effectiveness of your product or service.
+Custom-tailoring the content marketing funnel for each stage of the buyer’s journey will help educate your audience on the effectiveness of your product or service.
 This will help convert casual website visitors into longtime customers.
 You’re on your way to becoming a Thought Leader!